cd/backup-dir/README.md

 `--preview` Doesn't change anything in the file system, just performs a preview.

-`--do-not-copy <filenames>` Excludes files and folders in the source that should not be copied.
+`--do-not-copy <glob_expressions>` Excludes files and folders in the source that should not be copied.

-`--do-not-delete <filenames>` Excludes files and folders in the destination to be replaced or deleted.
+`--do-not-delete <glob_expressions>` Excludes files and folders in the destination to be replaced or deleted.